LiXinGr/Bachelor-thesis/README.md

 # Bachelor Thesis

-This repository contains the video dataset **DGBP** collected during the Bachelor's project.
-The repository is organized into two main sections:
+This repository contains the video dataset **DGBP** collected during the Bachelor's project, the phone application's source codes, and the algorithm described in this project.
+The repository is organized into three main sections:

 ## Bachelor-thesis-Dataset